DrStiev/JEPMC/README.md

 )
 ```

 The `tolerance` parameter determines when the controller becomes alert to even small changes in population health.
 The `dt` parameter simulates the time between countermeasures and their research and validation.
-You can specify a custom `loss` function for the neural network training, although it requires expertise in the NN structure.

 Incorporating the controller into your model can be done as follows: